zappee/portfolio-analyzer/README.md

 That script will generate historical data that you can use to generate your portfolio performance charts.

 ## 6) Generating a portfolio summary diagram
+In this project I use [gnuplot][gnuplot] to draw charts, but you can use any other tool like the embedded chart of [Libre Office Calc][libreoffice] or Excel.
+Gnuplot is a great tool, it is a swiss knife.
+The benefits of using this tool are
+* Portable command-line driven graphing utility for Linux, OS/2, MS Windows, OSX, VMS, and many other platforms
+* Powerful and excellent graphic tool
+* The source code is copyrighted but freely distributed (i.e., you don't have to pay for it)
+* Simple to use

+A

 ## 7) Installation and system requirements

 ## 8) Troubleshooting

+## 9) How to Contribute

 debug:
 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005